tkachukcha/100-days-of-code/log.md

 4. Mood/Energy/Working hours Tracker
 5. Right click menu with various functions // Hackaton @ Vladilen Minin JS Course
 6. Habit Tracker

+### Day 86: December 31 2021
+##### Project 6: Habit Tracker

+**Today's Progress**:
+Created new react app for a new project Habit Tracker.
+It's a final project for my Junior Web Dev JS Course.
+Added tailwindcss to it and started developing UX/UI.

+Also came back to a scraper project and started rewriting third and the last function of it.

 ### Day 85: December 29 2021
 ##### Project 4: Mood Tracker